 A survey of the advertising field, policies, procedures, and practices in planning and preparing various types of advertisements and selecting media.
-Hours of class per week: 3.
+Prerequisite: BU 141 or permission of instructor: Hours of class per week: 3.

-3 s.h.
 BU 171 Business Law I

 A course designed to familiarize the student with the law as it affects business personnel and social activities.
-A study of basic legal principles and procedures-in addition to such topics as the origin and kinds of law, the law of contracts, sales, commercial paperand of agency and employment provides the student with an understanding of the rights and duties of individuals and businesses.
+A study of basic legal principles and procedures-in addition to such topics as the origin and kinds of law, the law of contracts, sales, commercial paper-and of agency and employment provides the student with an understanding of the rights and duties of individuals and businesses.
 Approach used includes case and text analyses and discussion.
 Hours of class per week: 3.